What You Need to Know About U.3

 Bringing it all together…

-With U.2, you’d need a separate connector pinout/backplane, a separate mid-plane and controller for each protocol.
-U.3 only requires 1 backplane, 1 mid-plane and 1 controller, supporting all these drives in the same slot.
-This could be a great advantage, with SAS and NVMe forecasted to increase over the coming years—and SATA to decrease (according to OpenCompute).
+With U.2, you’d need a separate connector pinout/backplane, a separate mid-plane, and a controller for each protocol.
+U.3 only requires 1 backplane, 1 mid-plane, and 1 controller, supporting all these drives in the same slot.
+This could be a great advantage, with SAS and NVMe forecasted to increase over the coming years and SATA to decrease (according to OpenCompute).

 Pinout changes

 This brings us to the main difference between U.3 NVMe drives compared to U.2 NVMe drives: the pin-out for the data lanes are different, with all protocols using a common set of data pins.
 Then there’s the Host Port Type pins (HPT0 and HPT1).
-These pins are mainly used by the U.3 Gen-Z and U.3 NVMe drives.
-Different combinations of these pins tell the drive which host is it inserted into.
+The U.3 Gen-Z and U.3 NVMe drives mainly use these pins.
+Different combinations of these pins tell the drive which host it is inserted into.

 U.2 drives are not compatible with U.3 hosts.